laurent22/joplin/CONTRIBUTING.md

 # Feature requests

 Again, please check that it has not already been requested.
-If it has, simply **up-vote the issue** - the ones with the most up-votes are likely to be implemented.
-Adding a "+1" comment does nothing.
+If it has, simply **up-vote the issue** - the ones with the most up-votes are likely to be implemented. "+1" comments are not tracked.

 # Adding new features